addania/coding/src/pages/Function_declaration_and_call.md

 ```
 onClickZ(name,last)
 ```
-we would actuallz CALL function, hence we need to use
+we would actually CALL function, hence we need to use:
 ```
 ()=>onClickZ(name,last)
 ```